matt2313/compilerConstruction/doc/variables.md

 }
 ```

-While the `new` statement creates variables in the same way as standard variable assignment, the `let` keyword is call-by-name similar to a function.
-For the code:
+`new` and `let` statements create variables in the same way as standard variable assignment:
 ```
 int main()
 {